whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/Text Processing/awesome-text-editing.md

+# Awesome-text-editing

 A curated collection of text editing libraries, services, and resources for the web.

-## Rich-text editors using contenteditable
+## Rich-text Editors Using Contenteditable

 * [Slate](https://github.com/ianstormtaylor/slate) \- Rich text editor built on top of React and Immutable
 * [TipTap](https://github.com/scrumpy/tiptap) \- Rich text editor for Vue.js